 Challenges keep Eights passionate.
 In order to leave a mark on society, Eights believe they need to be challenged in some way.

 They do not believe in taking the easy route in life, and would rather take a meaningful challenge.
 Doing this both peaks their interest and gives them something to center their energy into.

 Eights are extremely loyal in all of their relationships.
 Once someone has proven to be genuine to an Eight, they will protect that person and standby by them during difficult times.

-If one does not have a mission in life, an Eight may see that individual as confused.
+If one does not have a mission in life, the type 8 may see that individual as confused.
 In friendships, they tend to be strong and would not want others to take power or control away from them.

 Enneagram Type 8 Wings

 Each Enneagram type has two subtypes called wings.
 Eights are categorized into the wings of 7 and 9.
 While all Eights share many of their strengths and weaknesses, key differences exist between the wings.

 The 8w7, also known as the Reformer or Nonconformist, is self-confident, outspoken, and pragmatic.
 They are ambitious and innovative, often finding new ways to solve problems more efficiently.